kuangyu0801/cloud-computing-ws20/README.md

 user = ...
 password = ...
 ```

+The `db.properties` file has to be placed in the same location as the `config.yml` file.

 Using jdbc mode requires a JDBC database configuration as described in e.g. [http://www.dropwizard.io/1.1.0/docs/manual/jdbi.html](http://www.dropwizard.io/1.1.0/docs/manual/jdbi.html).
 The `config.yml` file already contains such a configuration for using a [file-based H2 database](http://www.h2database.com/html/features.html#embedded_databases) or a MySQL database (tested with AWS RDS).